Naoghuman/lib-i18n/README.md

 Download<a name="Download" />
 ---

-Current `version` is `0.7.2`.
+Current `version` is `0.8.0`.
 Main points in this release are:
-* This is a minor release.
+* Implement a demo which shows how easy an application becomes multilingual in four steps :smile: .
-* Some typos in the ReadMe are fixed.
+* Extend the ReadMe with a new chapter 'Demo'.
+* Fix some minor bugs (test files are copied into the .jar file).

 **Maven coordinates**
 In context from a [Maven] project you can use following maven coordinates: